Aries-IITD/Tryst-RL-Codebase/README.md

 ```
 pip install -r requirements.txt
 ```
+Even if the pip install raises an error, you can try running the next steps and installing required modules independently if it raises an error.

 Put the port number for your server in the link in `client/env.txt`.
 Change the second line to your assigned code.
 You can run
 ```